ERA (ERA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ERA Historical Price

-According to the latest data gathered on ERA live price page, the current price of ERA is 0.2959USD.
+According to the latest data gathered on ERA live price page, the current price of ERA is 0.2661USD.
 The circulating supply of ERA(ERA) is

 In the past 24 hours, ERA has shown a price movement of